-These include solo piano works, choral works (such as Thomas Tallis's 'Spem in Alium' for 40 voices and Handel's 'Zadok the Priest', Allegri Miserere), concertos (Saint Saens, Beethoven), wind ensembles (Mozart) , quartets, string orchestras and organ solos.
+These include solo piano works, choral works (such as Thomas Tallis's 'Spem in Alium' for 40 voices and Handel's 'Zadok the Priest', Allegri Miserere), concertos (Saint Saens, Beethoven, Tchaikovsky, Ravel), wind ensembles (Mozart) , quartets, string orchestras, organ and piano solos.
 There are also some violin & piano works and a section of new works.

 Creating performances is exciting and challenging - I want to help composers get their music performed in public.

 (ii) Virtual performances using individual recordings by your group

 If you are interested in creating a virtual performance using your friends then do get in touch.
 If you have players happy to record their parts at home and you would like them combined to create a finished performance I can help here.
 It is also possible to correct tuning errors and note/timing errors (within limits).

 (ii) Performing works not heard for a very long time